Chitaoji/textpy/README.md

 ## Examples
 ### tx.module()
 The previous demonstration introduced the core function `tx.module()`.
-In fact, the return type of `tx.module()` is a subclass of the abstract class `PyText`, who supports various text manipulation methods:
+In fact, the return of `tx.module()` is a subinstance of the abstract class `PyText`, who supports various text manipulation methods:
 ```py
 >>> isinstance(m, tx.PyText)
 True
 ```
 Sometimes, your python module may contain not just one file but multiple files and folders, but don't worry, since `tx.module()` provides support for complex file hierarchies.
-The return type will be either `PyDir` or `PyFile`, both subclasses of `PyText`, depending on the path type.
+If the path points to a file, the return type will be `PyFile`; otherwise, the return type will be `PyDir`.

 In conclusion, suppose you've got a python package, you can simply give the package dirpath to `tx.module()`, and do things like before: